kamranahmedse/stylos/readme.md

-## css-utils-loader
+## webpack-css-utils
-> Webpack plugin to generate and add CSS utilities
+> Webpack loader and plugin to generate and add CSS utilities to your apps